 Under the guidance of English Heritage, and working to the strict guidelines of The Crown Estate, all the original features and decorations were carefully restored.
 For example, all 40 Adam fireplaces were taken away and restored but one had been so badly damaged it was beyond repair.
 After a year-long search it was replaced with one of the same period and style, which had been discovered in an architectural salvage yard in London.

 The project took five years to complete and employed more than 400 workers and craftsmen per day.
-By treating the property like a valued object in his collection, Professor Khalili created one of the finest and most aesthetically stunning palaces in Europe.
+By treating the property like a valued object in his collection, Sir David created one of the finest and most aesthetically stunning palaces in Europe.